What is cassava?

 - It is rich in carbohydrates and starch.

-- Cassava and its derivatives (e.g. tapioca, flour) are naturally free ofgluten and can therefore be part of the diet of people withceliac disease.
+- Cassava and its derivatives (e.g., tapioca, flour) are naturally free of gluten and can therefore be part of the diet for people with celiac disease.

 How to prepare cassava?

-- It is recommended to remove the midrib of cassava, which is more fibrous.
+- It is recommended to remove the central vein of the cassava, which is more fibrous.

-- Rich in carbohydrates, sweet cassava is eaten and prepared like most starches, especially potatoes.
+- Rich in carbohydrates, sweet cassava is consumed and prepared like most starchy foods, especially potatoes.

-- Indeed, it is eaten cooked in boiling water or roasted.
-Cooking reduces the cyanide content below levels considered non-toxic.
+- Indeed, it is eaten boiled in water or roasted.
+Cooking helps reduce the cyanide content to levels considered non-toxic.

-- Once boiled, it can be fried, pan-fried, pureed or cooked as a gratin.
+- Once boiled, it can be fried, sautéed, mashed, or cooked in a gratin.

-- It can also be added to soups, stews and stews.
+- It can also be added to soups, stews, and braises.

-- It can accompany meat, fish and poultry.
+- It can accompany meats, fish, and poultry.

-- The taste of cassava is rather neutral and is similar to that of potatoes and chestnuts.
-Adding herbs and spices enhances its discreet taste.
+- The taste of cassava is rather neutral and resembles that of potatoes and chestnuts.
+Adding herbs and spices helps enhance its subtle flavor.

-- If not prepared properly, bitter cassava can be poisonous.
-Before being edible, bitter cassava must be grated, soaked in water for a long time and then cooked.
-These steps reduce its cyanide content.
+- If not prepared properly, bitter cassava can be toxic.
+Before it is edible, bitter cassava must be grated, soaked in water for an extended period, then cooked.
+These steps help reduce its cyanide content.

-- Once prepared, bitter cassava can be used in different recipes, such as cakes, muffins, etc. (See the products ofLulubelle & Co).
+- Once prepared, bitter cassava can be used in various recipes, such as cakes, muffins, etc.

-- It is from bitter cassava that we obtain tapioca, used in particular to prepare puddings, and tapioca flour.
+- It is from bitter cassava that tapioca is obtained, notably used to prepare puddings, and tapioca flour.

 References